usathyan/Couture/USER_MANUAL.md

 **Morning**:
 1. Log into the system
+2. Check status of pending procurement requests
-2. Check any pending tasks or messages
+3. Check any messages from managers about rejections

 **During Supplier Visits**:
 1. Take notes on saree details
 2. Record purchase costs
+3. Take photos if possible

 **After Each Purchase**:
-1. Immediately record the saree purchase
+1. Immediately submit procurement request
-2. Verify the selling price calculation
+2. Include all relevant details and photos
 3. Note any special features or selling points

 **End of Day**:
-1. Review all purchases recorded
+1. Review all requests submitted
 2. Submit any business expenses incurred
+3. Check for any approved requests ready for sale

 ### Daily Workflow for Managers

 **Morning Review**:
+1. Check pending procurement requests
-1. Check pending expense approvals
+2. Check pending expense approvals
-2. Review new saree purchases from previous day
-3. Check any system notifications
+3. Review any urgent notifications

+**Procurement Management**:
+1. Review and approve/reject procurement requests
+2. Add transportation or handling costs as needed
+3. Adjust markup based on saree quality and market
+4. Communicate decisions to staff

 **Expense Management**:
 1. Review and approve/reject pending expenses
 2. Follow up on any questionable items
-3. Communicate decisions to staff
+3. Ensure proper expense categorization

 **Business Oversight**:
-1. Review catalog additions
+1. Review newly approved sarees in catalog
 2. Monitor pricing and markup strategies
-3. Check overall business metrics
+3. Check overall business metrics and approval rates

 ### Weekly Workflow for All Users